Updated October 21, 2019

-When you go to the store, you will be looking for 1/2 in. x 2 ft. x 4 ft. medium density fiberboard.
+When you go to the store, you will be looking for 1/2 in. x 2 ft. x 4 ft. medium-density fiberboard.
 I purchased mine at Home Depot for something like $11 for each piece, but you can also get them on Amazon.

 My top shelf is a 3/4 x 24 x 48″ aspen edge-glued panel from the Home Depot.
 It’s currently unfinished, and I kind of like the look.
 (Though my plan was always to finish it!)
 You can paint, stain, and finish it to match your own style.

 You’ll find these wooden panels in the lumber section of the Home Depot or Lowes.
-This particular panel is 3/4 inch thick x 2 feet wide x 4 feet long.
 You’ll want to make sure the panel is pretty thick (at least 1/2-inch or 3/4-inch) because you may be leaning on it or writing on it.